crossplane/docs/content/master/concepts/composition-revisions.md

 default to the `Automatic` `compositionUpdatePolicy`.
 XRs support two update
 policies:

-* `Automatic`: Automatically use the current `CompositionRevision`.
+* `Automatic`: Automatically use the latest `CompositionRevision`.
 (Default)
 * `Manual`: Require manual intervention to change `CompositionRevision`.

 The below XR uses the `Manual` policy.
-When this policy is used the XR will select the current `CompositionRevision` when it is first created, but must manually be updated when you wish it to use another `CompositionRevision`.
+When this policy is used the XR will select the latest `CompositionRevision` when it is first created, but must manually be updated when you wish it to use another `CompositionRevision`.

 ```yaml